ataki/ataki.github.io/_posts/2020-10-03-tech-interview-for-data.md

 And yet, the technical interview has not changed.
 We interview data, devops, and other engineers at most companies with the same set of generalist questions.
 One of the best devops engineers I know got a question about scalable api design 4 years ago (this skill set wasn't mentioned in the job posting).
 Whether this thrash and miscommunication is actually good is up to the employer, but the fact is, the process has not fundamentally changed.
 If you're a data engineer, you need to study for software.

-With that, I'll turn attention towards helping data engineers of data engineers who want to transition back into software, or vice versa.
+Rather than address the source of misconception, I'll turn attention towards a more practical issue: what process can data engineers follow to transition back into software?
 For the data -> software route, I outline an opinionated study plan.

 # Opinionated Plan